vllm-project/vllm/docs/source/getting_started/debugging.rst

 With more logging, hopefully you can find the root cause of the issue.

+If it crashes, and the error trace shows somewhere around ``self.graph.replay()`` in ``vllm/worker/model_runner.py``, it is a cuda error inside cudagraph.
+To know the particular cuda operation that causes the error, you can add ``--enforce-eager`` to the command line, or ``enforce_eager=True`` to the ``LLM`` class, to disable the cudagraph optimization.
+This way, you can locate the exact cuda operation that causes the error.

 Here are some common issues that can cause hangs:

 - **Incorrect network setup**: The vLLM instance cannot get the correct IP address.
 You can find the log such as ``DEBUG 06-10 21:32:17 parallel_state.py:88] world_size=8 rank=0 local_rank=0 distributed_init_method=tcp://xxx.xxx.xxx.xxx:54641 backend=nccl``.
 The IP address should be the correct one.
 If not, override the IP address by setting the environment variable ``export VLLM_HOST_IP=your_ip_address``.